General Graduate Student Policies & Procedures

 This form may be used by all WSE graduate students.
 Download PDF >

-Every student must register as a full-time graduate student for at least two semesters or satisfy an equivalent requirement, approved by the appropriate department.
+- Residency Requirement: Every master’s student must register as a full-time graduate student for at least two semesters.
 (Concurrent bachelor’s-master’s degree students are exempt, as are those who enter a WSE master’s degree program after two or fewer semesters, following the completion of a JHU undergraduate degree.)

-Every student must be registered in the semester that degree requirements are met; this includes students who have no courses remaining in which to enroll but must resolve coursework for which an “Incomplete” grade was assigned and those who must complete other academic requirements, such as a language or computing requirement (these students may apply for Non-resident Status).
+- Registration Requirement: Every student must be registered in the semester that degree requirements are met; this includes students who have no courses remaining in which to enroll but must resolve coursework for which an “Incomplete” grade was assigned and those who must complete other academic requirements, such as a computing requirement or responsible conduct of research.Note that degree-seeking WSE graduate students cannot be simultaneously enrolled in a degree-seeking program at another institution.

-If a student is submitting a formal essay to the MSE library as part of their master’s degree requirements, the essay must be approved by at least one reader.
+- Formal Essay: If a master’s student is submitting a formal essay to the MSE library as part of their master’s degree requirements, the essay must be approved by at least one JHU faculty reader.
 (See the Homewood Academic Council Faculty Status table, under “Thesis Supervision of Graduate Students,” to determine who may serve as the reader/advisor.
 Additional readers, if required by the program, need only program approval.)

-Every student must complete training in academic ethics.
+- Every graduate student must receive a passing grade in academic ethics.

-Every student must complete training on the responsible and ethical conduct of research, if applicable.
+- Every graduate student must complete training on the responsible and ethical conduct of research, if applicable.
 (Please see the WSE Policy on the Responsible Conduct of Research.)

-*Applies to all students who enter during the Fall 2005 semester or later.
+*Applies to all students who started their graduate degree during the Fall 2005 semester or later.

 This information is for graduate students who are pursuing the combined Bachelor’s/Master’s degree.
 In order for a student’s status to change from “undergraduate” to “graduate,” a Change of Classification Form for Concurrent Students must be completed.
 For students whose status change is due to completion of eight semesters of full-time undergraduate studies at JHU (or the equivalent for transfer students), it is the responsibility of the program coordinator in the student’s chosen graduate program to sign the form and forward it to the Office of the Registrar.